ixqifeba/ixqifeba.github.io/content/posts/language.md

 tracks.

 They are one;
-the prior frozen
+the frozen
 and
-the latter fluid.
+the fluid.

 Let these not
 illude
 and stand in for (belie)
 what is.

+There are few,
+if any, poems
+about the Pancreas,
+despite importance,
+because
+like language
+we only see
+thrill and panic,
+not the substrate.

 Our reliance